 Women comprise a mere 27% of workers in the computer science, engineering, and physics fields in some of the world’s emerging economies.
 Many companies report difficulty finding skilled people for technology jobs.
 Women represent a large, untapped resource of technology talent.

-- More than 1.4 million computing-related job openings will exist by 2020, with only enough computer degree graduates to fill 30% of them.
+- 1.2 million computing-related jobs will exist in the U.S. by 2022, with only enough computer degree graduates to fill 39% of them.

 - Women earn 57% of all U.S. undergraduate degrees but only 18% of undergraduate computer and information sciences degrees.